Post-Masters Certificate Program FAQs

 Can I defer my acceptance?

-We grant one-year deferrals on a case by case basis.
+We consider deferrals on a case by case basis.

 Can I meet with an admissions advisor?

 If you'd like to speak with an Admissions Officer, please call 315-464-4570 during normal business hours (weekdays from 8:00 AM to 4:30 PM).
 No appointment is necessary.
-You can also schedule an appointment for Zoom Virtual Chat.
+You can also schedule an appointment.

 Whom do I call if I have questions about the application process?